-Beware carbon monoxide – it’s a silent killer
+Beware carbon monoxide – A silent killer

 Do you use a gas heater?